MayaSekhon/DevOps-Zero-to-Hero-Tutorial/README.md

 - `su` - switch user, prompts for the user's password to start a new shell under their username
 - `which` - prints the full path to a given command

+## Editor / IDE

+Get yourself a good IDE (text editor with fancy features like autocomplete, syntax highlighting, version control etc.)

+There are many to choose from, if you don't already have a favourite one just go with [Intellij IDEA](https://www.jetbrains.com/idea/) community edition (free).

 ## Git

 [Git](https://git-scm.com/) is a distributed version control system which saves every version of your software code and configuration files.